empriselab/RCareWorld/docs/submission.rst

    .. code-block:: bash

+      # This command line is executed outside of Docker, in the cloned environment.

       bash ./save_docker.shell

    The ``save_docker.shell`` script will build the Docker image, run the container, and generate a ZIP file.